Free Tools/Content Brief Generator

-Free Content Brief
+Content Brief

 Generator

-Export as Markdown
+• Export as Markdown in one click

-What Is a Content Brief?
+What Is a

 According to an Ahrefs study of 14 billion pages, 96.55% of all web pages get zero traffic from Google.
-The most common reason?
-The content wasn't built around what's actually ranking.
-That's what a content brief solves.
-It's the bridge between a keyword and a finished article that has a real chance of ranking.
+The most common reason: the content was not built around what is actually ranking.

-A content brief is a planning document that outlines exactly what a writer should cover, how long the article should be, which headings to include, and what questions to answer.
-The difference between a good brief and a bad one?
-Data.
+The difference between a good brief and a bad one is data.
 A brief based on real SERP analysis is fundamentally different from one based on assumptions.

 Brief from guesswork